The Burnout You Cannot See Yet

 What to Expect

-The process begins with a Strategy Call where Dr. Ceruto maps the specific indicators of your current HPA trajectory, including sleep architecture disruption, morning cognitive clarity, effort-to-output ratio changes, and the timeline of symptom development.
+The process begins with a Strategy Call where Dr. Ceruto maps the specific indicators of your current HPA trajectory.
+This includes sleep architecture disruption, morning cognitive clarity, effort-to-output ratio changes, and the timeline of symptom development.
 This assessment determines both the phase of the burnout arc and the appropriate intervention intensity.

 The structured protocol that follows is individualized to your specific neural profile.
 There are no generic stress-reduction templates.
 No two burnout trajectories are identical, and the intervention must reflect the specific phase and compounding factors involved.
 Every element is designed to target the circuits maintaining the overdrive state and redirect the neuroendocrine trajectory before it crosses into the structural-damage phase.